-The iPhone 11 also featured improved Face ID performance, but this was mainly due to changes in iOS 13 rather than upgrades to hardware.
+The iPhone 11 also featured improved Face ID performance, but this was mainly due to iOS 13 rather than upgrades to hardware.
 It sounds we could be in store for actual hardware improvements this year to boost Face ID recognition.

 Most noticeably, perhaps all four of this year’s introduced iPhone 12 models are supposed to feature 5G connectivity.
 Notwithstanding some early reports to the contrary, support for both 5G models is anticipated of all four: sub-6 GHz 5G and mmWave 5G.

 Different providers around the world roll out sub-6GHz and mmWave networks in various deployments and on respective timelines. mmWave is the most impressive gigabit-like technology, but its range is much smaller.
-By contrast, in the United States, sub-6GHz 5 G rollouts usually reach speeds in the range of 100-150 Mbps.
+By contrast, in the United States, sub-6GHz 5 G rollouts usually reach speeds in the speed range of 100-150 Mbps.

-Apple iPhone 12: Naming and pricing
+Naming and pricing